 The most common model of non-union apprenticeship in Washington state is the multi-employer partnership ("MEP") apprenticeship program.
 MEP apprenticeships are organizations set up to provide apprenticeship to a larger group of primarily or exclusively non-union employers.
 MEP programs are often created with seed money from large employer associations, and then rely on per-apprentice or per-year funding from employers to train apprentices.
 Executives or representatives from participating employers sit on the board and oversee the program.
-The Construction Industry Training Council of Washington ("CITC"), originally created by the Associated General Contractors, Associated Builders and Contractors and National Utility Contractors Association and now funded through a fee-for-service model for members, 16 is the largest multi-employer apprenticeship in Washington state.
-17 CITC apprenticeship programs trained 1,354 apprentices in 2017 in 10 occupations, including construction electricians, plumbers and carpenters.
-The Inland Northwest Associated General Contractors sponsor apprenticeship programs in Eastern Washington for carpenters, construction equipment operators and laborers 18 and trained 165 apprentices in 2017.
-19 Smaller groups like the Spokane Home Builders Association also run apprenticeship programs.
+The Construction Industry Training Council of Washington ("CITC"), originally created by the Associated General Contractors, Associated Builders and Contractors and National Utility Contractors Associated Builders and Contractors and National Utility Contractors apprenticeship in Washington state.17 CITC apprenticeship programs trained 1,354 apprentices in 2017 in 10 occupations, including construction electricians, plumbers and carpenters.
+The Inland Northwest Associated General Contractors sponsor apprenticeship programs in Eastern Washington for carpenters, construction equipment operators and laborers18 and trained 165 apprentices in 2017.19 Smaller groups like the Spokane Home Builders Association also run apprenticeship programs.
 WAGES will compare the performance of MEP and JLMP apprenticeships in the Return on Investment section.